03 Sep What are Implant Positioning Templates?

 With plug connections in dental implantation, there are problems that may eventually arise such as deterioration in the bone.
 The deterioration may happen in some cases, but it is not common with conical connections.
 The main reason for this is the fact that there are no existing small gaps between the implant and abutment.
 Hence, no damages or concerns will arise eventually.

 It is important to note, though, that handling can be somewhat complicated because there is no anti-rotation protection involved.
 When there is an absence of this feature in the abutment, the dental technician wiil need to work on conical connections.
-This will be necessary to obtain a positioning template that is useful in transfering the required position from the plaster model and into the mouth of the patient.
+This will be necessary to obtain a positioning template.
+That is useful in transferring the required position from the plaster model and into the mouth of the patient.
 Thus, abutments are firmly screwed and placed correctly at the dental implant.